cimage/website/content/doc/120_requirements.md

 You need the [CURL extension](http://php.net/manual/en/book.curl.php) to support [downloading of remote image](features-and-options#option-src).

-You need to install command line tools like `optipng`, `pngout`, `jpegtran` or `pngquant` to support [lossless and lossy post processing](post-processing) of the created image.
+The [extension imagick](http://php.net/manual/en/book.imagick.php) needs to be installed to support [conversion of any color space to sRGB color space](features-and-options#option-srgb).

-The PHP extension imagick needs to be installed to support [conversion of any color space to sRGB color space](features-and-options#option-srgb).
+You need to install command line tools like `optipng`, `pngout`, `jpegtran` and/or `pngquant` to support [lossless and lossy post processing](post-processing) of the created image.